Methods to assist free flow of water

 My flooding was caused by a neighbour's blocked watercourse - who do I contact?

-You should write to your local Rivers Agency Area Office.
+You should write to your local DfI Rivers Area Office.
 They will confirm whether or not the watercourse in question has been designated for maintenance at public expense by the Drainage Council for Northern Ireland.
-If the watercourse is designated Rivers Agency staff will investigate the problem and take the necessary remedial action if appropriate.
-If the watercourse is undesignated the Rivers Agency has legislative powers to require the landowner(s) to remove any blockage and ensure the free flow of water.
+If the watercourse is designated DfI Rivers staff will investigate the problem and take the necessary remedial action if appropriate.
+If the watercourse is undesignated the DfI Rivers has legislative powers to require the landowner(s) to remove any blockage and ensure the free flow of water.

 Do I need approval to carry out works near to a watercourse?